 I went back to the website and did some more reading, and looked at the image of Paul Bragg, the founder of the company and considered to be the father of the contemporary wellness movement.
 He looked healthy enough even though he’s been dead since 1976.
 Sort of like a person who eats the entire apple including the stem, core, seeds and even that little UPC sticker in three gigantic bites.
 Why do organic health food people always look as if they were crossbred with horses?

 Anyway, it turns out that my wife has been using this mystery potion in our salad dressing for years, but we were out of it.
-We bought another bottle at Wegman’s and when we got home, I took the suggested amount (two teaspoons), mixed it with water in a shot glass, and slammed it down as if it were a Jäger—which is also supposed to be good for you with the side benefit that it doesn’t make every orifice in your body recoil in horror.
+We bought another bottle at Wegman’s and when we got home, I took the suggested amount (two teaspoons), mixed it with water in a shot glass, and slammed it down as if it was a Jäger—which is also supposed to be good for you with the side benefit that it doesn’t make every orifice in your body recoil in horror.
 Jägermeister actually tastes good while doing a shot of vinegar is, well, let’s call it an acquired taste.

 I did this twice a day for three days and guess what?
 No more sore throat, no more burping, and no more radioactive chest pains.
 That’s kind of awesome, but I do miss the burping.
 I continue to take a shot a day.